-Major works where our contractors use climbing equipment are performed on a cyclical basis.
-The cycles vary from two years upwards depending on factors such as type of tree and distance from houses.
-Minor work such as the removal of shoots from the base of the tree is done every year.
+Major works, where our contractors use climbing equipment, are performed on a cyclical basis.
+The cycles vary from two years upwards, depending on factors such as type of tree and distance from houses.
+We notify local people of major works in advance, with clear signage on the affected tree.

 Contact us about trees